jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 - Summary.

+####

+First run through.
+31 minutes

+Need to reduce by approx 5 minutes.
+Find a natural half-way point.
+PROJECTS start by 12 minutes ?

+MicroPython start by 16 minutes ?

+Second pass.
+26 minutes
+Reached projects by 16 mins.

+Third run through.
+24 minutes

+#### Intro

+Thank you so much for the introduction.

 #### Soundsensing

 Soundsensing provides an end-to-end solution for Condition Monitoring of technial machinery in commercial buildings.
 Primarily this is the systems for Heating, Cooling and Air Conditioning.

 Over the last 3 years,
-many of the largest commercial building operators in Norway are our customers.
+many of the largest commercial building operators in Norway have become our customers.

 We use a combination of vibration and sound-based monitoring.
 For us TinyML is primarily a way to run advanced and adaptive feature extraction on our sensors.
-Which can be sent in an energy efficient way over Bluetooth, for doing continious Anomaly Detection and healt estimates in the cloud.
+Which can be sent in an energy efficient way over Bluetooth, for doing continious Anomaly Detection and machine health estimates in the cloud.

 #### Outline